Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Introduction

-In contrast, with mechanism secrecy in mind one may ideally be interested in a protocol along the lines of the following, too-good-to-be-true protocol: \begin{enumerate} \item The mechanism designer sends a message (say, a sequence of numbers) to the player.
-By virtue of this message, (a) commitment is established (in the sense that a mechanism was fixed, and if the mechanism designer fails to follow the mechanism later then this will somehow be known and hence punishable), and, (b) the player can verify that the mechanism is indeed IR and IC. \emph{However, this message must not reveal anything about the mechanism except for it being IR and~IC.} \item The player sends a message to the mechanism designer, revealing her type. \item The mechanism designer sends a message to the player, describing the outcome and containing additional information (say, a further sequence of numbers).
-By virtue of this additional information, the player can then ascertain that the outcome is consistent with the mechanism that was fixed when the first message was sent. \emph{However, it must be that nothing observed by the player can reveal anything about the mechanism that would not have been revealed in the mediated protocol with a trusted (truly discreet) mediator, i.e., anything beyond the mechanism being IR and IC, its outcome for the specific player's type, and whatever can be inferred from the combination of these.} \end{enumerate} We note that the desideratum is not for a limited commitment to parts of the mechanism while the designer can still change the rest, but for a \emph{full} commitment, fixing the entire mechanism, yet revealing only certain facets of it.
+In contrast, with mechanism secrecy in mind, one may ideally be interested in a protocol along the lines of the following, too-good-to-be-true protocol: \begin{enumerate} \item \emph{Commitment:} The mechanism designer sends a message (say, a sequence of numbers) to the player.
+By virtue of this message, (a) commitment is established (in the sense that a mechanism was fixed, and if the mechanism designer fails to follow the mechanism later then this will somehow be publicly known and hence punishable), and (b) the player can verify that the mechanism is indeed IR and IC. \textbf{However, this message must \emph{not} reveal anything about the mechanism except for it being IR and~IC.} \item \emph{Direct revelation:} The player decides whether or not to participate, and if so, sends a message to the mechanism designer, revealing the player's type. \item \emph{Running the mechanism:} The mechanism designer sends a message to the player, containing the outcome and additional information (say, a further sequence of numbers).
+By virtue of this additional information, the player can verify that the outcome is consistent with the mechanism that was fixed when the first message was sent. \textbf{However, it must be that nothing observed by the player can reveal anything about the mechanism that would not have been revealed had the mechanism been run via a trustworthy mediator, i.e., anything beyond the mechanism being IR and IC, its outcome for the specific player's type, and whatever can be inferred from the combination of these.} \end{enumerate} We emphasize that the desideratum is not for a limited commitment to parts of the mechanism while the designer can still change the rest, but for a \emph{full} commitment, fixing the entire mechanism, yet revealing only certain facets of it (IR, IC, and the outcome for the player's reported type).